epochblue/nanogen/README.md

 folder: `site/<year>/<month>/<day>-<name>.html`.

 Draft posts can be stored in the `_drafts` folder.
-This folder is included for convenience, and is never read/scanned/processed by `gin`.
+This folder is included for convenience, and is never read/scanned/processed by `nanogen`.

 For pages that aren't intended to be blog posts (About pages, Contact pages, etc), the `_pages` folder should be used.
 Files in this folder don't have a